fedora-infra/the-new-hotness/docs/user-guide.rst

   `mdapi <https://pagure.io/mdapi>`_.
 This could cause issues with duplicates in case the version will be deleted and retrieved again in Anitya.

+* *Monitoring stable only* - Project will be monitored by The New Hotness and Bugzilla ticket will be created each time a new stable version will be discovered by Anitya.
+In case multiple versions are reported at once, newest stable will be used.

+* *Monitoring stable only and scratch builds* - Project will be monitored by The New Hotness and Bugzilla notification will be created each time a new stable version will be discovered by Anitya.
+In case multiple versions are reported at once, newest stable will be used.
+Additionally a scratch build will be started for the new version.

 .. note::
-   The *Monitoring all* and *Monitoring all and scratch builds* options are supported by The New Hotness, but not yet available on `dist git <https://src.fedoraproject.org>`_.
+   The *Monitoring all*, *Monitoring all and scratch builds*, *Monitoring stable only* and *Monitoring stable only and scratch builds* options are supported by The New Hotness, but not yet available on `dist git <https://src.fedoraproject.org>`_.

 Creating a project in Anitya